There are definitely a lot of great things to do in Wellington, New Zealand!

 9) Visit the Movie World of Weta

-If you’re a fan of movies like Lord of the Rings, The Hobbit, King Kong and Avatar then you will enjoy Weta.
+If you’re a fan of movies like Lord of the Rings, The Hobbit, King Kong and Avatar then you will enjoy a day trip to Weta.

 The Weta Cave Wellington and the Weta Workshop is where you’ll find the props used in these movies.

 - Book a Weta Workshop tour to get up close to the movie props

 - Visit the Weta Cave shop for FREE to see the mini-museum with prop replicas, along with a short documentary